jknack0/shell/README.md

-# CSC 415 - Project 3 - My Shell
+# Linux Shell

-## Student Name: Jonathon Knack
+## Jonathon Knack

-## Student ID: 917629133

 ## Build Instructions
 type "make" while in the root folder

 ## Run Instructions
 ./myshell

-## List Extra Credit comepleted (if not attempted leave blank)
+## Description
+This is a simple shell written in C that mimics a unix/linux terminal.